ans-group/docs.ukfast.co.uk/source/ecommercestacks/magento/magento2/permissionguide.md

 setfacl --restore=/var/www/vhosts/mage.ukast.co.uk/mage.ukast.co.uk-$(date +"%Y%m%d").acl
 ```

-If not already added, you can add NGiNX to the group used by PHP-FPM - here is the command to do so - this only needs to be performed once
+If not already added, you can add NGINX to the group used by PHP-FPM - here is the command to do so - this only needs to be performed once

 ```bash
 usermod -a -G mage.ukast.co.uk nginx